 def create_solution(self) -> Solution:

-return Solution(chromosome=items)
+return Solution(variables=chromosome)

 with open(filename, "w") as file: